 Gills and flesh display exude orange milk-like latex.

-The species features brittle, breaking into pieces when squeezed.
+The species is brittle, breaking into pieces when squeezed.

 Delicious Milk Cap is associated with conifer trees such as pines and cedars and fruiting from late summer to fall.